RogVan/DevOps-Course-Starter/README.md

 Navigate to `localhost:8000` to open the website

+## Running the app tests with Docker

+Build the image in test mode with `docker build --target test --tag todo-app:test .`

+Run the container in test mode with test environment using `docker run  --env-file=.env.template todo-app:test`.

+You may specify a test suite to run by adding `todo_app/tests/{test-directory-name}` to the end of the run command.

 ## Running the app in production mode with Docker Compose

 Make sure you have Docker Desktop installed